Maj0o/Etch-a-Sketch/README.md

 # ETCH-A-SKETCH

-This is my attempt of trying to recreate the age old classic etch-a-sketch for The Odin Project.
+This is my attempt of trying to recreate the classic etch-a-sketch for The Odin Project.
 I've learned the following:

 - Learned how to use grid
 - DOM manipulation